alienscience/alien-pizza/README.md

 ## What is this?

-One day this will hopefully be HTTP applications with standard(ish) APIs using lightweight Kilm threads.
+One day this will hopefully be HTTP applications with non-standard APIs using lightweight Kilm threads.
 The notes directory contains some pseudo code on what it might look like.

 ## Compiling